-To access a specific register from the GD30AD3340, the host must first write the appropriate value to the register address pointer bits P[1:0] in the address pointer register .
-The address pointer register is written directly after the slave address byte, the low R/\overline{W} bit , and a successful slave acknowledgement.
+To access a specific register from the GD30AD3640, the host must first write the appropriate value to the register address pointer bits P[1:0] in the address pointer register.
+The address pointer register is written directly after the slave address byte, the $R/\overline{W}$ bit, and a successful slave acknowledgement.
 After writing to the address pointer register, the slave acknowledges and the host issues a STOP or repeated START condition.

-When reading from the GD30AD3340, the previous value written to bits P[1:0] determines the register that is read.
-To change which register is read, the new value must be written to P[1:0].
-To write a new value to P[1:0], the host issues a slave address byte with the R/\overline{W} bit low, followed by the address pointer register byte.
+When reading from the GD30AD3640, the previous value written to bits P[1:0] determines the register that is read.
+To change which register is read, a new value must be written to P[1:0].
+To write a new value to P[1:0], the host issues a $R/\overline{W}$ slave address byte with one bit low, followed by the address pointer register byte.
 No additional data needs to be transmitted, and the host can issue a STOP condition.
-The host can now issue a START condition and send a slave address byte with the R/\overline{W} bit high to begin reading.
-Figure 6 details this sequence.
-If repeated reads from the same register are required, the address pointer register does not need to be sent continuously, because the GD30AD3340 stores the value of P[1:0] until it is modified by a write operation.
+The host can now issue a START condition and send $R/\overline{W}$ a slave address byte with one bit high to begin reading.
+Figure 5 details this sequence.
+If repeated reads from the same register are required, the address pointer register does not need to be sent continuously, because the GD30AD3640 stores the value of P[1:0] until it is modified by a write operation.
 However, for each write operation, the address pointer register must be written with the appropriate value.

 Figure 6.
-Timing Diagram of Reading from GD30AD3340
+Timing Diagram of Reading from GD30AD3640